tyronechen/genomenlp/docs/source/train_model.rst

                           vocabulary size for model configuration (default:
                           32000)
     -f HYPERPARAMETER_FILE, --hyperparameter_file HYPERPARAMETER_FILE
-                          provide torch.bin or json file of hyperparameters.
+                          provide training_args.bin or json file of hyperparameters.
                           NOTE: if given, this overrides all
                           HfTrainingArguments!
 This is overridden by
                           --config_from_run! (default: )